by John Salt - Updated November 2024

 There are certainly some computerized chargers on the market that

-have the ability to support both a 12 VDC input and household 120 AC
+have the ability to support both a 12 VDC or higher input and household 120 AC

 using a built in power supply.
 The problem with all these “built in